‘Life jacket lottery’: 3 have drowned while paddleboarding this year in Washington

 The term could be equally applied to newcomers to stand-up paddleboarding, says Jim Emmons, outreach director for the Water Sports Foundation, based in Orlando, Florida.

-“People come into the big box stores, the club stores like Costco, in what we call a ‘no service environment.’
+“People come into the big-box stores, the club stores like Costco, in what we call a ‘no service environment.’
 They’ve got a party next weekend, they don’t know anything about boating, don’t know anything about paddling,” he says.

 At such places, he says, there won’t be any signs warning customers that having a life jacket when on a stand-up paddleboard is required under Coast Guard regulations.

-This summer, says Emmons, he’s sending letters to the executives of these major outlets to ask them to put some kind of warning out for the novices.
+This summer, Emmons says, he’s sending letters to the executives of these major outlets to ask them to put some kind of warning out for the novices.

 “It could something as simple as putting on the bottom of the receipt about using a life jacket,” he says.